networkx/networkx/CODE_OF_CONDUCT.rst

 Incident reporting resolution & Code of Conduct enforcement
 -----------------------------------------------------------

 We will investigate and respond to all complaints.
-The NetworkX Code of Conduct Committee will protect the identity of the reporter, and treat the content of complaints as confidential (unless the reporter agrees otherwise).
+The NetworkX Steering Council will protect the identity of the reporter, and treat the content of complaints as confidential (unless the reporter agrees otherwise).

 In case of severe and obvious breaches, e.g., personal threat or violent, sexist